Sivolc2/BlenderLLM/README.md

 <img src="assets/definition.png" width = "640" alt="Problem Definition" align=center/>
 </div>

-Welcome to the repository of **BlenderLLM**. **BlenderLLM** is a large-scale model specifically designed to generate CAD scripts based on user instructions.
+Welcome to the repository of **BlenderLLM**. **BlenderLLM** is a large language model specifically designed to generate CAD scripts based on user instructions.
 These scripts are then executed in Blender to render 3D models.

 Here is a list of what has been released: